x2gboye/toggleForm/README.md

 ==========
 ![Alt text](screenshot.png)

-Very simply plugin that shows/hides forms associated with editing bits of data.
+Very simple plugin that shows/hides forms associated with editing bits of data.
 Useful for a screen where you might have multiple forms, like an account settings screen.

 [View Example](http://x2gboye.github.io/toggleForm/index.html).